Taiwan

 Please note: In 2023, Taiwan’s Legislative Yuan amended the same-sex marriage law to allow same-sex couples to adopt children they are not biologically related to.

-Both adoption agencies in Taiwan (the Child Welfare League Foundation (CWLF), and Chung Yi Social Welfare Foundation (Chung Yi) will accept applications from Australian same-sex couples, however these application may take longer to process.
+Both adoption agencies in Taiwan (the Child Welfare League Foundation (CWLF), and Chung Yi Social Welfare Foundation (Chung Yi) will accept applications from Australian same-sex couples, however these applications may take longer to process.

 Children you can adopt from Taiwan